She could have been Benin’s first female president. Now she faces 20 years in prison.

 “I told them that mom is away, mom is having meetings,” she said.
 “Then finally, I took them to the prison.
 The little one saw her mom.
 She wanted to throw herself into her arms.
 The guards refused to let them touch.”

-Borso Tall in Dakar contributed to this report.
+Borso Tall in Dakar, Senegal, contributed to this report.

 Read more: